 The health department also wanted to check with the doctors of these students to find out why it seems as though they didn’t report the measles cases immediately.
 This reporting is required by Swiss law.

 Students who haven’t been vaccinated can still attend school but any exposure to the viral disease will require them to remain at home for 21 days.

-Switzerland has been affected by measles outbreaks more than most European countries in recent years because of the relatively low level of vaccinations.
+The central European country has been affected by measles more than most European countries and it puts this down to its low level of vaccines.